 Over the next fourteen days – The Fourteen Days of Intersex – OII Australia will release one- or two-paragraph articles on issues that currently stand between being intersex and being a human being who enjoys full access to the law and equal rights.

-Chairperson, Organisation Intersex International Australia Limited (OII Australia)
+President, Organisation Intersex International Australia Limited (OII Australia)